Does My Project Require a Permit?

 A Building Permit and Zoning Permit are required for any pool, hot tub, or spa that is capable of holding 24 or more inches of water.
 Only pools capable of holding less than 24 inches of water are exempt from the permitting process.
 All swimming pools (including inflatable pools) with a water depth of greater than 24 inches must be completely surrounded by a fence or barrier that is a minimum height of four feet.
 All gates shall have a self closing locking device (gate must swing away from pool area).
 Any pool that has a self-contained fence/wall four feet high or greater with an accessible retractable ladder or steps is exempt from this requirement.

 Burn permit applications are available at the Township office.
-Applications require a 72 hour notice to allow adequate time for processing by the Upper Allen Fire Department.
+Applications require a minimum 72 hour notice to allow adequate time for processing by the Upper Allen Fire Department.
 Permits can be valid for up to one week.
 Please consider this timeline before you make any plans that might require a permit.
 Burning is not permitted on Sundays and federal holidays.
 Residential and recreational fire pits and fireplaces do not require a burn permit.
 All residents, however, must abide by any burn ban notice.

 Demolition of buildings and/or accessory structures require a building permit.